Senile Cataract: Causes, Symptoms, Diagnosis, and Treatment

-As we get older, the clear lens inside our eyes can slowly become cloudy.
-This cloudiness can cause blurry or dim vision.
-This is called a senile cataract.
+As we get older, the clear lens inside the eye can slowly become cloudy.
+This cloudiness is called a senile, or age-related, cataract.
+Cataracts are the most common cause of reversible blindness worldwide.

 What Is a Senile Cataract?

-A senile cataract, also known as an age-related cataract, develops when the eye’s natural lens becomes cloudy over time.
+A senile cataract, or age-related cataract, happens when the eye’s natural lens becomes cloudy as you get older.

-Normally, the lens focuses light onto the retina so you can see clearly.
-When the lens becomes cloudy, light cannot pass through, and vision slowly becomes blurry.
+The lens focuses light onto the retina, which helps you see clearly.
+When the lens becomes cloudy, less light reaches the retina and your vision slowly gets blurry.

-Senile cataracts usually develop in both eyes, but one eye may be affected more than the other.
+Senile cataracts usually develop in both eyes, but one eye can be worse than the other.

 How Common Is It?

-- About half of people aged 65 to 74 have cataracts, and more than 70% of people aged 75 and older are affected.
+• About half of the people aged 65 to 74 have cataracts.
+More than 70% of people age 75 and older have them.

-- The World Health Organization (WHO) identifies cataract as the leasing cause of blindness worldwide, accounting for approximately 50% of cases of visual impairment.
+• The World Health Organization (WHO) identifies cataract as the leading cause of blindness worldwide, accounting for approximately 50% of cases of visual impairment.

 How Does It Develop?